tcmulder/aquamin/docs/features/block-configuration.md

 The easiest way to create blocks is to run `wp aquamin block create` ([see the docs](/features/wp-cli#wp-aquamin-block-create)).
 You'll need to restart parcel if it's running to add the new entry points to its file watcher, and then the scaffolded block will be available as a registered block in WordPress, ready for you to customize within its own directory inside `aquamin/assets/block-library/`.

-?> _Note:_  If you would prefer not to use WP-CLI, simply copy the appropriate block scaffold directory out of `aquamin/includes/cli/templates/`, conduct a find and replace for the "template" placeholder strings you'll find within its files, and update/remove any placeholder comments.
+?> If you would prefer not to use WP-CLI, simply copy the appropriate block scaffold directory out of `aquamin/includes/cli/templates/`, conduct a find and replace for the "template" placeholder strings you'll find within its files, and update/remove any placeholder comments.

 ### Front-End JavaScript Option